hgoetendia/wikijs/emacs/reactjs.md

 <!-- TITLE: Reactjs -->
 <!-- SUBTITLE: A quick summary of Reactjs -->

-# RJSX mode
+# RJSX mode and Tide
-Install rjsx-mode, it needs Emacs 24.4 or greater.
+* Install rjsx-mode package it needs Emacs 24.4 or greater,
+* Install tide.

 It is for sintax higlighting and identation.

 # Load .js files in rjsx-mode

 ```lisp
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;